n0924/PromiseKeeper/README.md

 ## Phase 4: Task 3

 - The
-NeedList, WantList are a list of 'Item's, and have nearly identical functionality.
+NeedList and the WantList are a list of 'Item's, and have nearly identical functionality.
 Thus, it would be better to refactor the two list classes into a single class, instead of having both classes implement the 'PlanList' interface.
-This can be achieved by setting a field that represent an id (integer) or a name (string) that distinguish each list.
+This can be achieved by setting a field that represent an id (integer), name (string) or a boolean that distinguish each list.
 By doing so, it would be easier to update a feature (method) that is common in both lists.